MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 ## Configure sensitivity labels

 If you're currently using Azure Information Protection, you must migrate your labels to Office 365 Security and Compliance Center.
-For more information on the process, see [How to migrate Azure Information Protection labels to the Office 365 Security & Compliance Center](/azure/information-protection/configure-policy-migrate-labels).
+For more information on the process, see [How to migrate Azure Information Protection labels to unified sensitivity labels](/azure/information-protection/configure-policy-migrate-labels).

 ## Configure your client workstation